deeedaniel/calhacks-12.0/backend/README.md

 ### Creating Tasks

 ```
-User: "Add a task to finish the prototype, assign it to Daniel Nguyen, set status as not started, and deadline for October 30th"
+User: "Split up tasks for the project plan and add them"

-AI: I'll create that task for you in your Notion database.
+AI: I'll create GitHub issues and corresponding Notion tasks with links.
-[Executes addNotionTask function]
-✅ Task "Finish Prototype" has been successfully created and assigned to Daniel Nguyen with a deadline of October 30th, 2025.
+[Executes getProjectContext -> createGithubIssue* -> addNotionTask*]
+✅ Created issues and linked Notion tasks (see `Link` column for GitHub URLs).
 ```

 ### Retrieving Information

 ```
-User: "What tasks do we have in our project database?"
+User: "Summarize today's commits"

-AI: Let me check your project database for current tasks.
+AI: Let me fetch commits from the last 24 hours.
-[Executes getNotionPage function with type="database"]
+[Executes getDailyCommits]
-Here are the current tasks in your project database:
+Here are the commit messages with links.
-- Task 1: Finish Prototype (Assigned: Daniel Nguyen, Status: Not started)
-- Task 2: Review PR #123 (Assigned: John Doe, Status: In progress)
-...
 ```

 ## 🏗️ Architecture